 Churchill: M's Can Still Make SplashJason A. Churchill kind of likes a projected lineup that includes Kendrys Morales, who remains a free agent and is being pursued by multiple clubs.

 Mariners' Focus Shouldn't 'Change'Jason A. Churchill writes that the Seattle Mariners need a high-quality starting pitcher, regardless of Hisashi Iwakuma's injury situation.

 M's Should Focus On Pitching, DefenseWe're boring down on February, the free agent market for hitters has nearly dried up entirely and the Mariners continue to be tied to Nelson Cruz.
 Why?
 Maybe because the reporters are just connecting dots; the Mariners need offense and Cruz and Morales are two of the very best options available that could make some kind of difference.
 Maybe the Mariners have legitimate interest in Cruz.
 Why?
 I haven't the foggiest.

 The Seattle Mariners Are Not Out Of MoneyAfter splurging for the No. 1 free agent in Major League Baseball at the price of $240 million, there are indications that the Seattle Mariners are just about out of money.

 Making Sense Of the Hart, Morrison AcquisitionsThe Seattle Mariners acquired two first basemen Wednesday.
 Why?

-The best part about the idea of adding Colon for a team like Seattle?
-His contract, even if he were to get Hudson money, doesn't impact the attempts to add two more hitters, nor does it prevent the club from making a play for Garza, Jimenez or Santana, too.
+The M's, Bartolo Colon And David Price The best part about the idea of adding Colon for a team like Seattle?
+His contract, even if he were to get Hudson money, doesn't impact the attempts to add <em>two</em> more hitters, nor does it prevent the club from making a play for Garza, Jimenez or Santana, too.

 The Seattle Mariners And The Winter MeetingsThis year, it appears some teams are down in Florida looking to finish off deals they started this past week, or before that when the general managers meetings took place last month.
 The Seattle Mariners are one those teams.

 Mariners Must Make Cano Signing CountWith unofficial word coming out Friday that the Seattle Mariners and free agent second baseman Robinson Cano have come to terms at 10 years and $240 million, the M's have one job: Make it count.